AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Format: `check <NRIC>`

 Example:
+* `check S1234567A`
-* `check S1234567A`displays all visits in history of patient uniquely identified by NRIC S1234567A.
+    * Displays all visits in history of patient uniquely identified by NRIC S1234567A.

+Common mistakes:
+* `check S12345678` (NRIC must be in the correct format, and must exist in the system)

 ### Cluster finding : `cluster`